Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: The multi-asset trade execution problem for finite-variation strategies

-(ii) In Ackermann et al.\ \cite{ackermann2022reducing}, the assumptions on the resilience and the price impact consist of the following: 1.\ the resilience is an $dP\times ds|_{[0,T]}$-a.e.\ bounded, progressively measurable process and 2.\ the price impact is defined by \eqref{eq:dyn_lambda} with $dP\times ds|_{[0,T]}$-a.e.\ bounded, progressively measurable coefficient processes and $m=1$.
+(ii) In \cite{ackermann2022reducing}, the assumptions on the resilience and the price impact consist of the following: 1.\ the resilience is a $dP\times ds$-a.e.\ bounded, progressively measurable process and 2.~the price impact is defined by \eqref{eq:dyn_lambda} with $dP\times ds$-a.e.\ bounded, progressively measurable coefficient processes and $m=1$.
 Note that in the one-dimensional case, boundedness of $\gamma^{-\frac12} \rho \gamma^{\frac12}$ is equivalent to boundedness of $\rho$.
 Hence, the present setting generalizes the one in \cite{ackermann2022reducing} to multiple assets.

 (iii) A sufficient\footnote{Note that we do not have equivalence.
-For example, consider $\gamma$ and $\rho$ to be deterministic and time-independent, then clearly $\gamma^{-\frac12} \rho \gamma^{\frac12}$ is $dP\times ds|_{[0,T]}$-a.e.\ bounded, but $\gamma$ and $\rho$ do not need to commute.} condition for $\gamma^{-\frac12} \rho \gamma^{\frac12}$ to be $dP\times ds|_{[0,T]}$-a.e.\ bounded is, for example, that $\gamma$ and $\rho$ commute.
-To wit, if $\gamma\rho=\rho\gamma$ $dP\times ds|_{[0,T]}$-a.e., then it also holds that $\gamma^{\frac12} \rho = \rho\gamma^{\frac12}$ $dP\times ds|_{[0,T]}$-a.e.\ (see, for example, \cite[Theorem~7.2.6]{HornJohnson2013MatrixAnalysis}), and hence $\gamma^{-\frac12} \rho \gamma^{\frac12} = \rho$ $dP\times ds|_{[0,T]}$-a.e.
-Since $\rho$ is assumed to be $dP\times ds|_{[0,T]}$-a.e.\ bounded, we thus obtain in this situation that $\gamma^{-\frac12} \rho \gamma^{\frac12}$ is $dP\times ds|_{[0,T]}$-a.e.\ bounded. \end{remark}
+For example, consider $\gamma$ and $\rho$ to be deterministic and time-independent, then clearly $\gamma^{-\frac12} \rho \gamma^{\frac12}$ is $dP\times ds$-a.e.\ bounded, but $\gamma$ and $\rho$ do not need to commute.} condition for $\gamma^{-\frac12} \rho \gamma^{\frac12}$ to be $dP\times ds$-a.e.\ bounded is, for example, that $\gamma$ and $\rho$ commute.
+To wit, if $\gamma\rho=\rho\gamma$ $dP\times ds$-a.e., then it also holds that $\gamma^{\frac12} \rho = \rho\gamma^{\frac12}$ $dP\times ds$-a.e.\ (see, for example, \cite[Theorem~7.2.6]{HornJohnson2013MatrixAnalysis}), and hence $\gamma^{-\frac12} \rho \gamma^{\frac12} = \rho$ $dP\times ds$-a.e.
+Since $\rho$ is assumed to be $dP\times ds$-a.e.\ bounded, we thus obtain in this situation that $\gamma^{-\frac12} \rho \gamma^{\frac12}$ is $dP\times ds$-a.e.\ bounded. \end{remark}